Quranism: Kharijites

 Muhammad ibn Idrīs ash-Shafiʿī (d.
 820) also reports in his tractate Jimāʿ al-ʿIlm of a group of scholars who completely rejected the authority of the Hadiths.
 He summarises their reasoning as follows: The Qur'anic text in Sura 16:89, which states that the Qur'an is a "clarification for every thing" (tibyān li-kull shaiʾ), shows that the Qur'an contains all the necessary information for the derivation of legal rules; therefore, there is no need for Hadith reports to interpret the normative content of Qur'anic verses.
 Since the Qur'an does not specify a specific number or time for ritual prayer, nor a specific amount for Zakah, a person fulfills his duties if he prays only once a day or every few days, or gives the smallest amount that can be considered alms.
 At no point in his text does ash-Shafiʿī mention the names of individual persons or the school of thought that held these positions.
 Joseph Schacht was of the opinion that this group were Muʿtazilites.
 On the other hand, due to the similarity of these teachings to what is reported about the Kharijites, Hüseyin Hansu suspects that the group of scholars described by ash-Shafiʿī consisted of Kharijites.

-Another Kharijite sect that was introduced by some scholars as followers of the Qur'an alone were the Haruri.

 Although there were also various critical positions among the Muʿtazilites regarding Hadiths, they did not completely reject extra-Qur'anic prophetic authority, but demanded that only what could be known with certainty could serve as the basis for Islamic legal norms.
 They therefore did not accept isolated Hadiths, but only those that were so widely accepted that their untruthfulness seemed unthinkable.
 After the 9th century, however, the Muʿtazilites abandoned this strict position and swung to the line of ash-Shafiʿī by accepting Hadiths handed down only by individuals as sources of certainty.